-Excessive exposure to UV radiation (sun burns) is the main cause of Basal Cell Carcinomas.
+Excessive exposure to ultraviolet radiation (sun burns) is the main cause of basal cell carcinoma.
 People with fair skin and blue eyes are more prone to developing basal cell carcinomas because they have less ability to tan and thus less resistance to ultraviolet (UV) radiation.
-Intermittent severe burns (common among tourists from colder climates visiting warmer climates) rather than daily exposure to UV (as in the case of farmers) result in a higher risk of getting Basal Cell Carcinomas.
-There are several rare genetic conditions which also predispose people to Basal Cell Carcinomas but these are so uncommon that they will not be discussed here.
+Intermittent severe burns (common among tourists from colder climates visiting warmer climates) rather than daily exposure to UV (as in the case of farmers) result in a higher risk of getting basal cell carcinomas.
+There are several rare genetic conditions which also predispose people to basal cell carcinomas but these are so uncommon that they will not be discussed here.

 Ultraviolet light from the sun penetrates into the skin and energises oxygen molecules within the cells of the epidermis.
 These energised oxygen molecules (oxygen free radicals) have the ability to damage the DNA in cells.
-If enough damage is done to sensitive parts of the DNA of skin cells this may trigger one (or several) of those cells to turn cancerous.
-The cells at the bottom layer of the epidermis are known as the basal cell layer.
-If one of these cells turns cancerous and a tumour results, it is known as a basal cell carcinoma.
+If enough damage is done to sensitive parts of the DNA of skin cells, this may trigger one (or several) of those cells to turn cancerous.
+The cells at the bottom (basal) layer of the epidermis are known as the basal cells.
+If one of these cells turns cancerous, multiplying to form a tumour, the growth is known as a basal cell carcinoma.

-Basal Cell Carcinomas become problematic when they start destroying sensitive tissues such as one's eyelids, nose or where they invade deeply and start growing into underlying muscle and bone.
-Some Basal Cell Carcinomas have the ability to invade nerve fibres and then spread along these fibres.
-If neglected for years, Basal Cell Carcinomas may ultimately follow nerve fibres all the way into the spinal cord or brain.
+Basal cell carcinomas become problematic when they start destroying sensitive tissues such as one's eyelids or nose, or where they invade deeply and start growing into underlying muscle and bone.
+Some basal cell carcinomas have the ability to invade nerve fibres and then spread along these fibres.
+If neglected for years, basal cell carcinomas may ultimately follow nerve fibres all the way into the spinal cord or brain.
 This is fortunately very rare.
 One of the common problems with BCCs is that they bleed and weep, and this (plus all the extra laundry) is what commonly prompts people to seek help.

 There are several types of BCC which are named according to their appearance.